Click the + to learn more and register for each workshop.

-This workshop has been approved for 7 NYS Continuing Education Units.
+This workshop is approved for 7 CE units.

-Please contact Jenny Schenkler, Program Manager of the Trauma Studies Center, a division of the Institute for Contemporary Psychotherapy, at firstname.lastname@example.org for more information.
+Please contact Shanek Wynter, MPA, Program Manager of the Trauma Studies Center, a division of the Institute for Contemporary Psychotherapy, at firstname.lastname@example.org for more information.

 *The Institute for Contemporary Psychotherapy is approved by the American Psychological Association to sponsor continuing education for psychologists.